subygan/subygan.github.io/blog/tech/learning_golang/benchmarking/index.md

 title: Benchmarking
 description: Benchmarking go programs with the testing package

+---

---- Benchmarking tools built-in with the "testing" package
+Benchmarking tools are built-in with the "testing" package

 These can be done by writing test files of the format  "<x>_test.go"